How to Share Data Products from Snowflake to Amazon S3

 Data Sharing

-How to Share Data Products from Snowflake to Snowflake
+How to Share Data Products from Snowflake to Google Cloud Storage (GCS)

 Lucy Kelly